InquisitiveAS/InquisitiveAS/README.md

 👨‍💻 I'm developing: Computational Automation Tools for AEC(Coming soon!)

-👯 I’m looking to collaborate on: Solving AEC🚧 problems using Technology(AI,ML,Robotics,Computational Design,DSA, Geometry).
+👯 I’m looking to collaborate on: Solving AEC🚧 problems using Technology(Deep Learning,Machine Learning,Data Science,Robotics,Computational Design,Data Strucutre & Algorithms and Computational Geometry).

 🔭 I'm independently investigating:  Solutions for AEC🚧 problems at the intersection of 🦾,💻,🤖,🏭 and 👷AEC Humans.